The work attitudes of employees greatly influences their job performance, as you’d well know if you’ve been in business for 5 years and employ people.

 Keep in mind whether the position you have for them is “task” orientated or “people” orientated.

-Do you need a leader or a follower/responder?
+Also, do you need a leader or a follower/responder?

 The suitability of the role to the person’s DISC Profile is important.